openaps/docs/docs/docs/Customize-Iterate/oref1.md

 ## Only run oref1 with the following caveats in mind:

-* Remember that you are choosing to test a still-in-development future.
+* Remember that you are choosing to test a still-in-development feature.
 Do so at your own risk & with due diligence to keep yourself safe.
 The number one rule (and the first pass phrase for enabling oref1 features) is "s@fety".
 * You should have run oref0 (basic OpenAPS looping) for more than two weeks, and be very aware of all the types of situations in which your rig might fail.
 * **We are requiring that you also have run autotune prior to enabling SMB.** Why?
 Because if you have wonky ISF settings, for example, you may be more likely to go low or high with SMB.
 It will help a lot to have run autotune and be aware if the algorithm is recommending changes to ISF, basal, and/or carb ratio.
 You are not required to run autotune automatically/nightly as part of your loop with SMB; but you should at least run it manually and get an idea for how confident you are in your settings being right or not; and keep that in mind when evaluating SMB outcomes for yourself.
 * You should have basals of > 0.5 U/hr.
 (SMB is *not* advisable for those with very small basals; since 0.1U is the smallest increment that can be bolused by SMB.
-We are also added a basal check to disable SMB when basals are < 0.3 U/hr.
+We also added a basal check to disable SMB when basals are < 0.3 U/hr.
 If your "regular" basal in the pump is 0.3 U/hr and autosens or autotune has adjusted your basal rate to below 0.3 U/hr, SMBs will be disabled as well.)
 * Read the following:
   * A. The updated reference design ([https://openaps.org/reference-design/](https://openaps.org/reference-design/)) that explains the differences between oref0 and oref1
   * B. The following two posts for background on oref1:
     * [https://diyps.org/2017/04/30/introducing-oref1-and-super-microboluses-smb-and-what-it-means-compared-to-oref0-the-original-openaps-algorithm/](https://diyps.org/2017/04/30/introducing-oref1-and-super-microboluses-smb-and-what-it-means-compared-to-oref0-the-original-openaps-algorithm/)
     *  [https://diyps.org/2017/05/08/choose-one-what-would-you-give-up-if-you-could-with-openaps-maybe-you-can-oref1-includes-unannounced-meals-or-uam/](https://diyps.org/2017/05/08/choose-one-what-would-you-give-up-if-you-could-with-openaps-maybe-you-can-oref1-includes-unannounced-meals-or-uam/)
 * Make sure you understand what SMB & UAM stand for (**read the above posts, we know you skipped them**!)
 * Plan to have a learning curve.
 You will interact with oref1 differently when on SMB and UAM than how you were interacting with oref0.
-In particular: **do not do correction boluses based on insulinReq**; use temp targets to give the rig a "nudge".
+In particular: **do not do correction boluses based on insulinReq**; instead use temp targets to give the rig a "nudge".
 You are very likely to overshoot if you try to do things manually on top of what SMB has already done!
 * SMB may not be for everyone.
 Like everything else, plan to test it, fall back to previous methods of diabetes treatment if needed, and give yourself a time period for deciding whether or not it works well for you.

 ## Understanding SMB